 =SUMIF(C3:C7, FALSE, B3:B7)

 Step 5: Press ENTER.
 Excel should give you the answer 313 in cell B11.
-In the formula we told SumIF to first check the values in the cells C3 to C7 (range).
+In the formula, we told SumIF to first check the values in the cells C3 to C7 (range).
 Then we said look for a value of FALSE (criteria).
-So we wanted the values in the B column adding up, if a criteria of FALSE was indeed found (sum_range).
+So we wanted the values in the B column adding up if a criterion of FALSE was indeed found (sum_range).
 Finally, we got the result 313 is Total Due Price.

-Calculate Sum of product prices that sold over $100
+Calculate the Sum of product prices that sold over $100

 Step 6: In cell B12, enter the following formula:

 Step 7: Press ENTER.
 Excel should give you the answer 544 in cell B12.
-In the formula we told SumIF to first check the values in the cells B3 to B7 (range).
+In the formula, we told SumIF to first check the values in the cells B3 to B7 (range).
 Then we said look for a Price value higher than $100.
-So we wanted the values in the B column adding up, if a criteria of >100 was indeed found (sum_range).
+So we wanted the values in the B column adding up if a criterion of >100 was indeed found (sum_range).
 Finally, we got the result 544 is Sum of product prices that sold over $100.